smprotocol/smp-node/README.md

 binary data such as text, JSON - by converting to a buffer.
 You can also encode multiple arguments within a single message, for example: binary from a photo and JSON about that photo, as separate arguments.
-This means you don't have to use serialization to combine binary and text based data together into a single argument.
+This means you don't have to use serialization to combine binary and text based data together into a single argument - although you could if you want.

 SMP solves three data scenarios when sending messages across a network:

 1. A whole small message.
-2. A large whole message, called frames.
+2. A whole large message, called frames.
 3. A never ending message, also frames.

 SMP makes frames of large or never ending messages efficiently sized to best fit over the network,